-Pure-Data is a very beautiful software written by Miller Puckette and others, Folkloro`s attempt to combine "Musique concrète" and "Aleatory music" is possible with this software that needs to be installed in your computer.
+Pure-Data is a very beautiful software written by Miller Puckette and others.
+Folkloro`s attempt to combine "Musique concrète" and "Aleatory music" is possible with this software that needs to be installed in your computer.

-More information on this software in http://puredata.info/
+For more info on this software visit http://puredata.info/

 Press the “80” button (in the “testtone.pd” window) and slowly increase the volume of your computer until you clearly hear a tone similar to the telephone before dialing. (if you use headphones, be careful when you are putting them back in your ears, I insist.)